tnwoodard/newsletter-landing/README.md

-# newsletter-landing
+# About

 This landing page was designed with React and Vite.
 When users visit the page, they have the ability to sign-up (subscribe) for a Yoga with K newsletter.
-The subscription service is managed through Revue.
+The subscription service is managed through [Revue](https://www.getrevue.co).

 # Homepage Screenshot